mmontesanonyc/sandbox/README.md

 We have stripped down the [Environment and Health Data Portal](https://a816-dohbesp.nyc.gov/IndicatorPublic) to just a single page - the Asthma page on the Data Explorer.

+We built this Data Explorer to be simple, powerful, intuitive, responsive, accessible, and useful.
+We also want it to be an asset for other projects, so are making this code available outside the context of the rest of the site in hopes that it helps other projects use this (or aspects of it).

 ## Getting started
 You will need to:
 - Install hugo and npm